mnot/I-D/for-the-users/draft.md

 # Introduction

+As the Internet has become prevalent in many societies, it has become a profoundly political thing;
+it has helped overthrow governments, revolutionize social orders, control populations and reveal people's secrets.
+It has created wealth for some individuals and companies, while destroying others'.

 The IETF is most comfortable making technical decisions; our process is defined to favor technical merit, and our known bias towards "rough consensus and running code" is well suited to this area of work.

-However, the running code that results (when things work well) inevitably has an impact beyond technical considerations.
-As much as engineers would like to be removed from "political" considerations, as the Internet has become prevalent in many societies, it has become a profoundly political thing; it has helped overthrow governments, revolutionize social orders, control populations and reveal people's secrets.
-It has created wealth for some individuals and companies, while destroying others'.
+The running code that results from our process (when things work well) inevitably has an impact beyond technical considerations, and we need to explicitly address these consequences when designing our protocols.

 These effects are in no small part attributable to how the Internet works; its design affords some uses, while discouraging others.
 Or, in the words of Lawrence Lessig {{CODELAW}}: